camlinke/wordcount/part2.md

 $ git push stage master
 ```

-Finally run the migrations that we have created to migrate our staging database.
+Finally run the migrations that we created to migrate our staging database.
 We do this by using the `heroku run` command to run python scripts within our heroku app.
 We will use this to run the same `db upgrade` command from our *manage.py* file.

 ```
-$ heroku run python manage.py db upgrade --app stage-wordcount3000
-  Running `python manage.py db upgrade` attached to terminal... up, run.4755 INFO  [alembic.migration] Context impl PostgresqlImpl.
+$ heroku run python manage.py db upgrade --app wordcount-stage Running `python manage.py db upgrade` attached to terminal... up, run.4755 INFO  [alembic.migration] Context impl PostgresqlImpl.
   INFO  [alembic.migration] Will assume transactional DDL.